hailmikhail/FUS_wiki/Settings-for-tools-(LODs-and-Synthesis).md

 Next, scroll all the way down to Trees and update the values as shown in the screenshot.
 Make sure to follow all the other options from the screenshot as well.
 Then press Ok.

 After this has ran, copy the output and paste it into the DynDOLOD_Output_performance.
-Press F5 to update MO2, and make sure that xLODGen_Output is an active mod before going to the next step.
+Press F5 to update MO2, and make sure that DynDOLOD_Output_performance is an active mod before going to the next step.

 # Synthesis Patcher